Treatment for Kidney Stones in Athens, GA

 - Open stone surgery

-Schedule an Appointment in Athens, GA
+Schedule a Kidney Stones Consultation in Athens, GA

 There are a variety of factors that lead to the formation of stones, and an individualized treatment plan needs to be made for each patient’s treatment and future stone prevention.
 The Urology Clinic offers unparalleled experience and expertise in the treatment of stones and the convenience of being able to treat most stones in our state-of-the-art facility.